joncage/ed-scout/README.md

 ## Version History

+### v1.6.0 - Rings, Mapping Tracking, Update Checking & More..

+* Added icons to indicate rings and their composition.
+* Added a mechanism that drops mapped-bodies down from the highlighted section at the top to the un-valuable group at the bottom when you map them.
+* Added update detection so that when future releases are made, EDScout indicates there's something new available.
+* Added a config file (note that command line options override the settings in there).
+See C:\Users\<Your Username>\AppData\Local\EDScout\EdScout.ini
+* Added a config option to turn off the nav list as apparetly it's just clutter when you're out in the deep black where nobody else has been.

 ### 1.5.3 - Fixed detection of relocated saved-games folder.

 * Fixed detection of the Saved Games folder in case a user as moved it to another folder / drive.